n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets.md

 To insert an array of data into Google Sheets, you must convert the data into a valid JSON (key, value) format.
 You can use the [Code node](/integrations/builtin/core-nodes/n8n-nodes-base.code/) to convert the array into JSON format.

-## Cell formatting for update and append

-You can choose how to format the data in cells:

-1. After setting up the node to append data, select **Add Option** > **Cell Format**.
-2. In **Cell Format**, select one of:
-	* **Let n8n format**: the new cells in your sheet keep the data type of the data in n8n.
-	* **Let Google Sheets format**: allow Google Sheets to style the cells as if you typed the data directly into the cells.